Audio Bible Reader on Android

 - In a Bible reading page either in Read or Plans, select the speaker button in the top right menu

-The audio control panel
+The audio control panel in bottom menu

 - Select the play button in the center to start